sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 An opinionated quickstart of a scala project that builds to a native binary without need for the JRE.

-By default, this will create a project containing only dependencies that compile on GraalVM, with exampls of the stuff you will very likely already have need for. _(Arg parsing, Logging, parallelism...)_
+By default, this will create a project containing only dependencies that compile on GraalVM, with examples of the stuff you will very likely already have need for. _(Arg parsing, Logging, parallelism...)_

-The intention is to use `sbt new` on this library's exterior g8 template, then trim it down to keeping only what you need.
+The intention is to use `sbt new` on [this library's exterior g8 template](https://github.com/sbchapin/quickstart-scala-sbt-native-image.g8), then trim it down to keeping only what you need.

 # Includes... #